pantheon-lab/realtime-audio-sdk/docs/silero-vad-guide.md

 If CPU usage is too high:

 1. Increase frame size (40ms or 60ms)
-2. Disable `returnProbabilities`
+2. Reduce processing frequency by adjusting buffer settings
-3. Use energy-based VAD for less critical applications
+3. Consider adjusting detection thresholds for your use case

 ### Detection Issues